 Skip to content

-East and Central Los Angeles are home to some of the densest and most diverse neighborhoods in the city, posing unique challenges and opportunities for parks.
+East and Central Los Angeles are home to some of the densest and most diverse neighborhoods in the City, posing unique challenges and opportunities for parks.

 Westlake and East Hollywood—two of the densest neighborhoods in the City—have high levels of multi-family housing, a significant population of renters, and low park access.
 These communities also rank among the most diverse within the City, with over two-thirds of residents born in another country.

-East and Central Los Angeles are also home to some of the most iconic—and most contested—city parks.
+East and Central Los Angeles are also home to some of the most iconic—and most contested—City parks.
 Maintenance and service issues experienced at MacArthur Park, Echo Park, and Elysian Park are emblematic of the many roles that the parks in Los Angeles play.
 Homelessness, street vending, and safety are key challenges within these parks and neighborhoods.

-East/Central Council Districts and Neighborhoods
+East/Central Neighborhoods and Council Districts

 Angelino Heights